sascristian/HeyberryAI/README.md

 ### Objective Builder

-to use objectives in other skill an helper class has been coded
+You can use objectives to have several ways of accomplishing something / randomness in intents

         from mycroft.skills.core import MycroftSkill
         from mycroft.skills.objective_skill import ObjectiveBuilder